 From there the Campo Marzio area up to Via del Corso and piazza del Popolo.

 Having done that check for a couple of museums like Palazzo Altemps and Palazzo Massimo.
 Once done all these sites and museums find a nice square order a glass of chilled white wine and relax by watching people go by!

 Enjoy your trip.

-Nancy Aiello about 10 years ago
+Nancy Aiello over 10 years ago

 1. Colosseum, quick stroll through the Forums, Museum of the Mercati Traianei.
 Glass of wine in front of the Colonna at the Enoteca Provinciale (the service is not exceptional but good local wines and great view from the window) - dinner in Rione Monti (check a guide for places, it's full of nice places